reportmate/reportmate-client-win/README.md

 2. **Verify configuration** with `runner.exe info`
 3. **Test connectivity** with `runner.exe test --verbose`
 4. **Review the implementation documentation** for advanced scenarios

-## Success!

-Your ReportMate Windows Client is now ready for deployment!
-The client will:

-- Automatically collect comprehensive device data using osquery
-- Integrate seamlessly with Cimian's managed software update process
-- Securely transmit data to your ReportMate API
-- Provide detailed logging for monitoring and troubleshooting
-- Scale to thousands of managed devices

-Welcome to enterprise-grade device management and security monitoring!